La Gazelle (Congo–Ocean Express)

 Route Engineering Challenges

-• 502km single-track Cape gauge through dense jungle
+• 502 km single-track Cape gauge through dense jungle with limited passing loops

 Line length